Artists Enhance Santa Fe Arts District Leading Up To Denver Arts Weekend

 DENVER (CBS4)– The Santa Fe Arts District, just like many other businesses, have been hit hard by the coronavirus pandemic.
 In typical years, major events like Dia de Los Muertos, the Day of the Dead, would have filled the art district blocks with people.

 “We have dancers, altars and all kind of community building experiences.
-We would have face Calaveras, face paintings,” Shaina Belton, Volunteer Executive Director of the Art District said.
+We would have face Calaveras, face paintings,” Shaina Belton, Volunteer Executive Director of the arts district said.
 “Unfortunately, it’s one of our most amazing events of the year, but we’re just trying to reach out to our community and honor our past love ones.”

 This had been one of the challenges for Belton and business owners in the area.
 Originally artists were going to have a community altar for family and friends to gather and pray, but the public health order limiting those who can gather from 10 to five people, changed those plans.